lengjingzju/cbuild-ng/README.md

         * If the download attributes are set, the default value is space
     * CACHE_OUTPATH : Output root path, its default value is `$(WORKDIR)`
     * CACHE_INSPATH : Installation root path, its default value is `$(INS_TOPDIR)`
+    * CACHE_STATUS  : The file to create when the cache is matched
     * CACHE_GRADE   : Cache grade number, which determines the prefix of the compilation cache file, its default value is 2
         * There are generally four levels of cache grades: `soc_name` `cpu_name` `arch_name` `cpu_family`
             * For example: If the soc is v9 (cortex-a55), then the cache grades are `v9 cortex-a55 armv8-a aarch64`